 Student work that was collected and marked outside of Stile can still be tracked in the Markbook.

-[Optional] Upload a copy of the original lesson
+[Optional] Upload a copy of the original activity

-To keep a full digital reference of the lesson, scan a clean copy of the original lesson and upload it to the Stile lesson using the Share file widget.
+To keep a full digital reference of the offline activity, scan a clean copy of the task and upload it to the Stile Lesson using the Share file widget.